 Solo backpacking in Nepal is pocket-friendly.
 It doesn’t go hard on your budget.
 You can have a small-budget backpacking solo tour in Nepal.

 But, you must plan the itinerary beforehand and follow it during backpacking.
-Decide you want a long backpacking tour or a short one.
+Decide whether you want a long backpacking tour or a short one.

 The length of the tour also impacts the budget.
 Decide where you’re going to stay, eat, and which path you would take to reach your destination.
 Planning in advance will help reduce several problems of backpacking.